 - 6) Go to File on the top bar and Save.

 The drivers will not install.
 By default, Windows 8 will refuse to install unsigned or modified drivers.
 Getting the drivers to install requires disabling Driver Signature Enforcement.

-Now, we need to start Windows in “Disable Driver Signature Enforcement” mode to install any unsigned or modified driver.
+Now, we need to start Windows in “Disable Driver Signature Enforcement” mode to install our modified driver, otherwise Windows will just block us.

 Theo mentioned having troubles at this step.
 He then ran install as administrator and in Windows 7 compatibility mode.
 It worked.
 Also he didn’t need to do anything special to install the drivers in Windows 10, but reader prasantahembram did so he sent a link on disabling driver signature enforcement in Windows 10, I’ve added his info to the body of the post, but you can find the link in the comment section.